K2-138: Planetary system

 A team of astronomers collected 215 spectra over 79 nights with the instrument HARPS mounted on the ESO 3.6 m Telescope.
 With a Bayesian analysis of the K2 photometry and HARPS radial-velocities (RVs) the team were able to constrain the mass of planet b to e.
 The bulk densities of the planets range from Earth-like density for planet b to Neptune-like density for planet e.
-The masses and densities constrain the composition of the planets.
-They have likely rocky cores and a substantial atmospheric layer, composed of volatiles.
-For planet f and g this team was able to constrain the upper limit of the mass to 8.7 and 25.5 earth masses.
+The determination of masses and densities constrains the composition of the planets.
+They have likely rocky cores and a substantial atmospheric layer, composed of volatile molecules.
+For planets f and g this team was able to constrain the upper limit of the mass to 8.7 and 25.5 earth masses.

 A paper by Acuña et al. studied the water content of the K2-138 system, assuming a volatile layer constituted of water in steam and supercritical phases.
-They find that the planet b has an upper water-mass-fraction of 0.7% and is a volatile-poor planet.
-Planet b could have formed with a thick water atmosphere that was blown away by XUV-radiation coming from the host star.
-A process called photoevaporation.
+This paper found that the planet b has an upper water-mass-fraction of 0.7% and is a volatile-poor planet.
+Planet b could have formed with a thick water atmosphere that was blown away by XUV-radiation coming from the host star, a process which is called photoevaporation.

-Planet f is possibly the most water-rich planet in the system, with an upper water-mass-fraction of 66%.
-The radius of planet g is larger than a planet with a water-rich composition and the researchers conclude that planet g has an atmosphere rich in hydrogen and helium and in this case the upper volatile-mass fraction would be only 5%.
+Planet f is possibly the most water-rich planet in the system, with an estimated upper water-mass-fraction of 66%.
+The radius of planet g is larger than a planet with a water-rich composition and the researchers conclude that planet g likely has an atmosphere rich in hydrogen and helium and in this case the upper volatile-mass fraction would be only 5%.
 All planets of the system likely have a less massive core compared to earth.

 K2-138 was selected as a target by ESA in the first Announcement of Opportunity (AO-1) Program of the CHEOPS mission, which was launched in December 2019.
 For 87.6 orbits the spacecraft will record the transits to measure TTVs of the planets.
 K2-138 could become a benchmark system to compare RV and TTV masses.
 The system is also a good candidate to search for co-orbital bodies, which are predicted to exist and to be stable in resonant chain systems like K2-138.
+CHEOPS observations did not detect planet b, which could be the result of a large error in the ephemeris due to precession of the planet.
+Planets in K2-138 have detected TTVs in the order of 10 minutes, only planet d shows TTVs up to 60 minutes.
+The number of transits observed were not enough to perform a full TTV analysis.
+The masses are consistent with previous RV masses, except for planet d, which showed a low mass and high eccentricity in the first-order TTV analysis.
+A better sample of TTVs is needed to resolve this issue.